 Oh sure, there are times when I search for my glasses with one pair on my head and another hooked from my neck, and others when I’d wished I had written down the reason I climbed up those stairs.
-I have learned to laugh at those moments (I’ve learned to laugh at a lot).
+I have learned to laugh at those moments (I laugh at a lot).

 I remember when I awoke each morning in anticipation at what new adventure that day might bring.
 I recall running joyfully in the fields.
 But childhood days gave way to adolescence and I soon awoke with the uncertainty of the semi-anxious years.

-Admittedly I then found the Bay of Pigs less important than if my pink sweater was clean and Khrushchev weighed less on my mind than Billy Arbuckle.
-I fretted about my appearance… worried how well I fit in and what my peers thought of me… when, no doubt, they were worried about exactly that too.
+Admittedly I then found history less important than if my pink sweater was clean.
+Khrushchev weighed less on my mind than Billy’s Chevy.
+I fretted about appearance… what my peers thought of me… when, no doubt, they were worried about exactly that, also.

 Every adult told me with certainty that, “These are the best years of your life.”
 And I thought to myself, you mean it gets worse?